rollorama/listorama/README.md

   Fields can also be defined to the repository in a seperate process - either manually, or via upload or API.</br>

 * **Records**</br>
-  After we have defined our table and strucutre, we can populate the table with data by clicking on the *Records* option.<br>
+  After we have defined our table and strucutre, we can populate the table with data.<br>
+  To do so, click on the *Records* option in the table row.<br>
-  The Records page will display all the records that exist in the table.</br>
+  The Records page will display the records that exist in the table.</br>
-  When we click on the *Edit* option, a window containing the record fields is displayed for editing.</br>
+  When we click on the *Edit* option in the record row, a window containing the record field values will be displayed for editing.</br>
+  We will be able to edit all the fields that were defined in the table data structure.</br>
   Each record will also have some informational fields that are updated automatically, such as **Record creation date**.</br>
-  We can also delete records by clicking on the *Delete* option.
+  We can also delete records by clicking on the *Delete* option in the record row.

 * **Data Rules**</br>
   In order to ensure data integrity, data rules can be defined at both the *Table* and *Field* definitions.</br>